-To conclude, we would like to point out that the Arbogodaï method is well suited for mixed nominal and ordinal multivalued attributes because the merging of any or only adjacent values can be set on the fly.
+To conclude, we would like to point out that the Arbogodai method is well suited for mixed nominal and ordinal multi-valued attributes since the merging of any or only adjacent values can be set on the fly.
 It is also able to handle similarly nominal and ordinal, hence quantitative, target variables.
-Thus, Arbogodaï could be seen as some sort of regression tree.
-The originality is that, unlike, for instance, CART, which generates point predictions for each leaf, Arbogodaï would provide interval predictions.
-The multiconclusion of an Arbogodaï rule can, hence, be seen as a generalized interval for qualitative responses.
-Finally, let us mention that we are presently designing further experiments for comparing Arbogodaï with other tree methods and especially CHAID and CART.
-This aspect requires careful investigation.
-Indeed, the parameterization of the trees (depth, pruning, stopping rules, etc.) plays a crucial role in the classification performance.
-We are trying, therefore, to set up rigorous conditions that would ensure more fair and, hence, more useful comparison results.
-We also plan to investigate the relationship to the minimal description length (MDL) principle,29 as the optimally reduced tables can be seen as theories that best describe, locally at each node, the relevant knowledge about the relationship between each attribute and the target variable.
+Thus, Arbogodai could be seen as some sort of regression tree.
+The originality is that, unlike for instance CART that generates point predictions for each leaf, Arbogodai would provide interval predictions.
+The multi-conclusion of an Arbogodai rule can hence be seen as a generalized interval for qualitative responses.
+Finally, let us mention that we are presently designing further experiments for comparing Arbogodai with other tree methods and especially CHAID and CART.
+This aspect requires a careful investigation.
+Indeed, the parameterization of the trees (depth, pruning, stopping rules,...) plays a crucial role on the classification performance.
+We are trying, therefore, to set up rigorous conditions that would ensure more fair, hence more useful, comparison results.
+We also plan to investigate the relationship to the minimal description length (MDL) principle [22], as the optimally reduced tables can be seen as theories that best describe, locally at each node, the relevant knowledge about the relationship between each attribute and the target variable.